Welcome to the Curriculum Department Site!

 When we are asked about standards-based grading, and asked to simply state what it is, the answer starts with purpose as the definition.
 Standards-based grading is a method for being more clear, more accurate, and more consistent in how we report student progress.

-Standards-based grading provides a means for appropriately labeling and assessing behavior and learning separately, leveling the playing field for students, saving time for teachers, and achieving the goal of more clear and consistent reporting.
+Standards-based grading provides a means for appropriately labeling and assessing behavior and learning separately, leveling the playing field for students, and achieving the goal of more clear and consistent reporting.

-This school year, we will be implementing standards-based grading and trimesters.
+This school year, updates and changes regarding standards-based grading are being made based on your invaluable feedback.
 More information on standards-based grading can be found by clicking here.

 - Aligning lessons and student work to standards and clear learning targets